 The first rows of boards Parquet is generally laid in line with the light from a window.
 Lay the first board with the side and end tongues towards the wall (picture 1).
 Proceed to lay the boards from left to right.
 If a board is too long, saw it to the right length.
 Cut the board so that an approx. 10 mm gap will be left between the end of the board and the wall.
 Tighten the end joints, as shown in the (picture 2), by lightly tapping the top of the board at the end joint.
 Use installation block on top of the board to prevent damage.
 The end joints of all the boards should be tightened in the same way.
 Start the next row of boards with the piece left over from the first row, thereby ensuring that the extension joints of adjacent rows are not in line.
-Check when laying that the board joints in adjacent rows are at least 50 cm from each other.
+Note that the distance between the end joints in parallel board rows is, according to traditional visual recommendation, min.
+2 x board width (e.g. 2 x 205 mm = 410 mm).
+NOTE.
+Technically, the product tolerates even smaller overlaps, such as 200 to 300 mm.
 Position the sawn end of the board towards the wall.
 Lightly fit the tongue on the long edge of the board into the groove in the previous board so that the board hangs slightly upwards under its own weight (picture 3).
 Do not twist the board into place.
 Lightly tap the board along the top of the side joint with the installation block until the board drops into place (picures 4 and 5).
 Lay the next board from above, with the end joint fitted firmly against the end of the previous board and fit the joint along the long edge into the previous board’s joint, letting the board hang slightly upwards under its own weight.
 Tap the board right along the side joint until it drops into place on the subfloor.
 Finally, tighten the end joint by lightly tapping over this joint.
 Once the second row has been laid, check that the rows are straight.
 Use diagonal measurements to position a cord representing the side of a rectangle, then make sure the first rows of boards are in line with this cord.
 If the room wall is not quite at ninety degrees to the adjacent wall, saw a board to the appropriate width and, using this as a guide, mark out a saw line along the first row of boards.
 Sawing along this line will ensure that the row of boards follows the line of the wall.
 Place wedges between the boards and the wall to allow for expansion.
 After this, you can systematically lay the remaining parquet boards without interruption.

 The final row of boards If the final row of boards is too wide, saw it to the right width.
 To obtain the right width, measure the distance between the previous row of boards and the wall and subtract 10 mm for the width of the expansion joints.
 Tighten the final row of boards with a crowbar.
 If there are obstacles (e.g. a radiator) along the wall preventing a board from bending, the nodule on the lower rim of the groove on the second from last board must be removed and glue applied to the joint (picture 6).
 To ensure that this glued joint holds, wedge the last board firmly against the previous one.